 When John Lennon Said the Beatles Were More Popular Than Jesus

-On March 4, 1966, an article appeared in the London Evening Standard that would cause an uproar and ripple for some time.
+An article appeared in the London Evening Standard on March 4, 1966 that would eventually cause quite an uproar.
 Journalist Maureen Cleave was doing a series titled "How Does a Beatle Live?" and her encounter with John Lennon provided controversy that spread far beyond the London paper.

 "Christianity will go," Lennon said.
 "It will vanish and shrink.
 I needn't argue about that.
 I'm right and I'll be proved right.
 We're more popular than Jesus now.
 I don't know which will go first, rock 'n' roll or Christianity.
 Jesus was all right but his disciples were thick and ordinary.
 It's them twisting it that ruins it for me."